hyrise/hyrise/README.md

 *Supports only clang on MacOS and only gcc on linux*

+### AddressSanitizer
+`make -j asan` will build OpossumDB with enabled AddressSanitizer options and execute all available tests.
+It will fail on the first detected memory error and will print a summary.
+To convert addresses to actual source code locations, make sure llvm-symbolizer is installed (included in llvm package) and is available in `$PATH`.
+To specify a custom location for the symbolizer, set `$ASAN_SYMBOLIZER_PATH` to the path of the executable.
+This seems to work out of the box on macOS - If not, make sure to have llvm installed.

 ## Naming convention for gtest macros:

 TEST(ModuleNameClassNameTest, TestName), e.g., TEST(OperatorsGetTableTest, RowCount)